roger2000hk/godbase/maps/README.md

 	Find(start Iter, key Key, val interface{}) (Iter, bool)

+	// Returns first val after start matching key and ok;
+	// start is optional, specifying one for hash maps only works within the same slot.

+	Get(key Key) (interface{}, bool)

 	// Inserts key/val into map after start;
 	// start & val are both optional, dup checks can be disabled by setting allowMulti to false.
 	// Returns iter to inserted val & true on success, or iter to existing val & false on dup.